vinceimbat/vinceimbat/content/thoughts/2023-01 monthly report.md

 - While walking, Lea and I came to the conclusion that it is the eliminatist tendencies that we should strive to let go.
 This is what creates problems both in mental and physical health.
 - I walked after getting an awesome haircut and it felt good.
 - Lea and I walked to Dampalit Falls.
-I wrote [[vignettes/a walk to dampalit falls]].
+I wrote [[a walk to dampalit falls]].

 ## Projects